 8.3.
 Three-mirror telescopes

-While amateur telescopes and cameras with more than two curved mirrors are relatively rare, there are three-mirror designs that deserve mention, being relatively easy to make and offering exceptional performance.
-Addition of a third mirror imposes additional demands in regard to fabrication and makes alignment more difficult.
+While amateur telescopes and cameras with more than two power mirrors are relatively rare, there are three-mirror designs that deserve mention, being relatively easy to make and offering exceptional performance.
+Addition of the third mirror imposes additional demands in regard to fabrication and makes alignment more difficult.
 On the other hand, it allows for better correction of aberrations, sometimes with easier to make surfaces.

 respectively, with K1 being the primary conic, D1 the aperture diameter, F the focal ratio, α the field angle, and h the height in the focal plane.

 in the same order, with K2/3 being the secondary/tertiary conic, D2/3 the secondary/tertiary minimum aperture (the cone width at the mirror), R2/3 the secondary/tertiary radius of curvature, Ω2/3 the relative inverse of the object distance ℓ2/3 in units of the radius of curvature (Ω2=R2/ℓ2, and Ω3=R3/ℓ3, with object, as before, being the image formed by preceding surface) for the secondary/tertiary, and σ2/3 the secondary/tertiary to the aperture stop separation in units of secondary/tertiary radius of curvature.
 The angle α'=[(R1/R2)+(1/m2)]α, at the tertiary is the magnified field angle α after reflection from the secondary.